 Mosquitoes are not only annoying to our dogs and us, but they also carry disease.
 For dogs, the main disease caused by mosquitoes to worry about is heartworm.
 Left untreated, heartworm can be fatal, and it’s an expensive disease to treat.
 It’s better to prevent it.

 To prevent heartworm, have your Chihuahua checked for the disease (it’s a simple blood test).
 If he doesn’t have it, you can put him on heartworm preventative medicine.
-You can get it from your vet, your local pet store, or Amazon.Bottom of Form
+You can get it from your vet, your local pet store, or Amazon.B

 Another issue caused by mosquito bites is that your dog can scratch it until it bleeds or develops an infection.
 Let’s look at the dangers of mosquito bites and why preventing and treating mosquito bites in dogs is so important.